-The first serious commitment to the restoration of the Mission came with the assignment of Father Alexander Buckler, in 1904, who was directed by the bishop to improve the mission.
-However, the job was daunting and Buckler established what became known as the Hobo Hotel, inviting many American and European men, who were struggling, to stay at the mission in exchange for labor.
+The first serious commitment to the restoration of the Mission came with the assignment of Father Alexander Buckler, in 1904, who the bishop directed to improve the mission.
+However, the job was daunting, and Buckler established what became known as the Hobo Hotel, inviting many American and European men, who were struggling, staying at the mission in exchange for labor.
 The system worked.
-Roofs were retiled, the reservoir system was improved, and the church interior restored.
+Roofs were retiled, the reservoir system was improved, and the church interior was restored.
 Father Buckler retired to Santa Barbara in 1924.

-Afterward, the Capuchin Franciscans moved in, installing electricity and modern plumbing to improve the living conditions, as well as restoring and improving the gardens.
-Full restoration was begun in 1947 when extensive repairs were made to the roof of the church and residence, and sections of the south end of the building were completely remodeled.
+Afterward, the Capuchin Franciscans moved in, installing electricity and modern plumbing to improve the living conditions and restoring and improving the gardens.
+The complete restoration was begun in 1947 when extensive repairs were made to the roof of the church and residence, and sections of the south end of the building were completely remodeled.
 The plan was to restore the mission to its appearance prior to the earthquake of 1812.

-A National Historic Landmark today, the mission is an active parish, but its grounds and buildings can be toured by visitors for a small admission fee.
+A National Historic Landmark today, the mission is an active parish, but visitors can tour its grounds and buildings for a small admission fee.

 Mission Santa Ines